Where it all comes from...

 (aka.
 The Ice Lady, Slammer, SlamAttack, Ammy)

 Other than an experience of ice, my sculptural practice and training has been wide and varied.
-I completed a Bachelor of Fine Art degree in Sculpture at the National Art School in Sydney where I grew up and then came to London in 2008 to complete a Postgraduate Diploma of Fine Art in Sculpture at the City & Guilds of London Art School.
+I completed a Bachelor of Fine Art degree in Sculpture at the National Art School in Sydney where I grew up and then went to London in 2008 to complete a Postgraduate Diploma of Fine Art in Sculpture at the City & Guilds of London Art School.